raspberrypilearning/temperature-log/worksheet.md

 ### Repeatedly viewing the temperature

 In order to record the temperature continuously, we will need to use a loop in our shell script.
-There are two options, you can either create a loop that repeats indefinitely, or one that repeats a certain number of times, depending on what you would like to use it for.
+There are two options: you can either create a loop that repeats indefinitely, or one that repeats a certain number of times, depending on what you would like to use it for.

 The following will execute the code between `do` and `done` indefinitely: